 Stephanie Chan is a cultural sociologist who teaches courses in introductory sociology, globalization, cross-national sociology, Chinese society, and research design.
 Her research centers on issues of cross-cultural and international cooperation.
 She has conducted research on cross-cultural cooperation within transnational non-governmental organizations in China and on debates over U.S. policy for promoting human rights in China.
 She is currently an assistant professor of sociology at Biola University.
 Chan received her bachelor’s degree in East Asian studies from the University of California, Los Angeles.
 She continued to earn her master’s degree in East Asian studies from Stanford University and her doctorate in sociology from the University of California, San Diego.

-Dr. Decker has taught at Biola University since 1993, teaching courses such as Interpersonal and Intercultural Adjustment, Foundations of Global Studies, Short-term Mission Leadership, Experiential Learning Theory, Intercultural Internship, Cross-cultural Issues in Spiritual Formation and Gospel and Culture.
+Murray Decker has taught at Biola University since 1993, teaching courses such as Interpersonal and Intercultural Adjustment, Foundations of Global Studies, Short-term Mission Leadership, Experiential Learning Theory, Intercultural Internship, Cross-cultural Issues in Spiritual Formation and Gospel and Culture.
 His field experience includes serving in Cameroon, West Africa as a missionary, as well as numerous trips to serve in Eastern Europe, Latin America and Turkey.
 He serves as a missions consultant to churches and has spoken at numerous missions conferences at churches, schools and seminaries.
-Dr. Decker's research interests include sojourner adjustment (the process of cross-cultural adaptation and adjustment to living in new environments), missions mobilization, spiritual formation and experiential learning.
+Decker's research interests include sojourner adjustment (the process of cross-cultural adaptation and adjustment to living in new environments), missions mobilization, spiritual formation and experiential learning.
 Murray's passion over the years has been to mentor students and journey with them in life as they prepare to impact the world for Jesus.
 Murray is married to DeAnn, and has two children.
 They make their home in La Mirada.